Anogeia

+When exactly Anogeia was founded and by whom, is not accurately known.
 According to a legend, a shepherd from Axos found one day on one of the slopes of Psiloreitis an icon depicting Saint John the Baptist.
 Pious as he was, he picked it up carefully, wrapped it in a towel, took it to his home and placed it there alongside the other icons.
 On the following day he was astonished to find out that the icon had disappeared.
-Terrified, he returned to the place he had found it the previous day, where he was exhilarated to discover the icon in the exact same place.
+Terrified, he returned to the place he had found it the previous day, where he was exhilarated to discover the icon in exactly the same place.
 This inexplicable phenomenon was considered to be an order from the heavens, to build there a temple dedicated to Saint John the Baptist.

 The church of Saint John seems to be the first building of the settlement, which later came to be known as "Anogia".
 Within the temple of Saint John are remains of Byzantine drawings on the walls, which date to the 11th century.

 The historian Stelios Spanakis, summarily provides geographical, as well as historical information about Anogia,: “Anogia is a town –municipality in the Mylopotamos Province of the Prefecture of Rethymno.
 In the 1981 census it numbered 2.449 citizens.
 It is in the northern reaches of Psiloreitis, at an altitude of 700-790 meters.
 When in 1182 Crete was divided among the 12 Young Princes of Byzantium, Anogia were given to the family of Fokas.
 Anogia are referred to by Venetian and Greek scholars and historians as Anogia, or Anoia.
 In 1593 it was already a significant settlement, numbering 911 citizens.
 Anogia are referred to as a revolutionary place during the years of Turkish occupation.
 In 1822, when the Anogians were fighting the Turks in Messara, Serif Pasha found the village empty and put it to the torch.
 In November 1866, during the Great Cretan Revolt, Resit Pasha tried to capture Anogia, but he was repulsed by the Anogians and other villagers from Mylopotamos.”
 This tradition continued during the German occupation and in August 1944 the village was once again razed to the ground in reprisal for the local's participation in the resistance.